Check for signs of auditory processing disorder.

 Signs of Auditory Processing Disorder by Age

-For more information on how the symptoms of auditory processing disorder vary by age, please follow this link:
+For more information on how the symptoms of central auditory processing disorder vary by age, please follow this link:

 Central auditory processing checklist by age